2023-cda-alt-devops-p4/streaming-PF/README.md

 cd streaming-PF
 ```

-Pull the image and start the MSSQL container :
+Pull the image, start the MSSQL container and create full database :
 ```bash
 docker compose up
 ```
+Purpose of Dockerfile : starts the automation script

+Purpose of init-sql-server.sh : runs the sql scripts automaticaly

 Purpose of sql files in assets/sql :

 * Creating the Database tables : init.sql

 * Populating the Database with Mock Data (Optional): data.sql